-It is of my belief that no other issue confirms this need more than the Keystone Xl Pipeline.
+Furthermore, I believe that no other issue confirms the need for environmental protection(s), more than the issue of Keystone Xl Pipeline.

-First, because a spineless Democratic constituency, is once again flip flopping on Keystone worse than a gold fish on sand paper…..
+First, this vote once again indicates that the Democratic constituency, is flip flopping on Keystone, worse than a gold fish on sand paper…..

-Worse yet, the issue of Keystone is bitterly partisan, in turn signalling profound levels of corruption within Washington D.C. today…..
+The issues surrounding Keystone Xl Pipeline are bitterly partisan, in turn signalling profound levels of corruption, within Washington D.C. today…..

-This year, Republicans have sided almost straight down party lines on the issue of Keystone.
-This has occurred in an effort to build the Keystone XL Pipeline, “as soon as possible,” under the guise of job growth.
-However, if Keystone is built… how many of those so called “jobs” will still be around 10 years from now……….
+This year, Republicans have sided almost entirely down party lines, on the issue of Keystone.
+This has occurred, in an effort to build the Keystone XL Pipeline, “as soon as possible,” under the guise of job creation.
+Nevertheless, if Keystone is built… how many of those, “jobs,” will still be around 10 years from now……….
 My guess is not many.

-Many environmentalists fear this issue may have long standing negative consequences, congruent to the allegorical, “canary in the coal mine.”
-That is to say, building Keystone XL Pipeline could lead to irreversible environmental decay.
-It is not beyond reason to believe this issue in and of itself, could realistically lead to the downfall of the human race.
-Furthermore, many scientists fear this type of environmental degradation may one day lead to global warming, in essence triggering a variety of long term, negative side effects.
-That means…. due to the construction costs of building the Keystone Pipeline, environmental damage caused by Keystone, could actually cost American’s far more money down the line.
+Many environmentalists fear that this issue might become congruent, with the allegorical, “canary in the coal mine.”
+That is to say, that building Keystone XL Pipeline could lead to irreversible, environmental damage.
+Also, it’s not beyond reason, to believe that this issue, in and of itself, could lead to advanced stages of global warming and in essence, trigger a variety of long term, negative side effects.
+That means…. due to the construction costs of building the Keystone Pipeline, environmental damage caused by Keystone, could actually cost American’s more money, down the line.

-Over the past century, Earth’s biodiversity has become egregiously threatened.
-As more and more species fall into extinction, issues such as the Keystone XL Pipeline grow in importance.
-Today, 97% of scientists agree that climate change is very real.
-This is a fact, as confirmed by findings from both the federal government and NASA.
-Nevertheless, the main issue in these debates, is that a minority of CORRUPT POLITICIANS continue to lobby for the US to build the Keystone xl Pipeline anyway.
-This is being done in the name of annual profit margins, signalling greater issues within Washington DC today.
-For this reason, the vote to build Keystone, in essence illustrates a larger problem regarding corporate sponsorship and campaign finance reform…..
+Over the past century, Earth’s biodiversity has become egregiously threatened and as more species fall into extinction, issues such as the Keystone XL Pipeline, grow in importance.
+Today, 97% of scientists agree that climate change is real and man made.
+This is a fact.
+Furthermore, this fact is confirmed by both, the federal government and NASA.
+Nevertheless, the main issue in these debates, is that a minority of CORRUPT POLITICIANS, continue to lobby for the US to build Keystone XL Pipeline anyway.
+This is being done in the name of annual profit margins, signalling greater issues, within Washington DC today.
+For this reason, the vote to build Keystone, illustrates a larger problem, regarding corporate sponsorship and campaign finance reform…..